R. Ian Jack

 Robert Ian Jack (1935 – 2019) FRHistS, FRAHS, was an Australian historian, archivist, heritage specialist, industrial archaeologist, and musician.

 Early life

 Ian Jack was born in Dumfriesshire, Scotland to Robert Jack (a banker) and Janet Swan.
 His family farmed Pierbank there.

-As a boy, he was called Robert Ian, but as his father was called Robert, he eventually only used Ian.

 He went to primary school in Dumfries before winning an academic scholarship to Ayrshire Academy where he finished as dux and also learned to play the organ.

 He majored in history at Glasgow University gaining honours and helping support himself by serving as church organist in various churches.

 He went to London where he gained a qualification in archiving and a PhD from London University.
 His dissertation was on The Lords Grey of Ruthin, 1325 to 1490: a study in the lesser baronage.

 He migrated to Sydney in 1961 to re-establish a medieval European history curriculum at the University of Sydney.